Best Master’s in School Counseling Programs in Tennessee

 Knoxville, TN - Private 4-year - johnsonu.edu

-Johnson University's Master of Arts in Counseling with School Counseling concentration provides aspiring school counselors a comprehensive professional training program.
-Students gain advanced skills through a unique hybrid learning format, balancing theoretical knowledge with practical clinical experience.
-The 60-credit hour program prepares graduates for licensure as Professional School Counselors, emphasizing ethical practice, cultural responsiveness, and a holistic Christian approach.
-Graduates complete over 600 hours of practicum and internship, developing expertise in individual and group counseling, classroom guidance, and educational advocacy.
+Johnson University's CACREP-accredited Master of Arts in Counseling with a School Counseling concentration prepares graduates for licensure as Professional School Counselors through a 60-credit hybrid program.
+This program uniquely integrates a Christian worldview while emphasizing ethical practice, cultural responsiveness, and holistic approaches.
+Students complete over 600 hours of practicum and internship, gaining expertise in individual and group counseling, classroom guidance, and educational advocacy.
+The program requires no entrance exam and features a low 12:1 student-faculty ratio, balancing theoretical knowledge with practical clinical experience in a flexible hybrid learning format.

 - CACREP-accredited school counseling program